emsiepopples/spycfit/README.md

 10/10/13 - use setattr() to read the output of amalgamate SALT2 into the classes and create the snvals dict with entry per object.

 10/10/13 - fixed some argparse weirdness.
 I didn't understand why it was doing what it was, but it works fine now.

+## Input File Format

+The input file to spycfit.py should be from __1__ LC fitter only which is set by the style parameter.
+Line 1 of the file must be the names of the columns.
+The first column __must__ be the name of the supernova.
+The rest of the columns can follow in any order, but for a given LC fitter they must contain:

+**SALT2**

+* Object with column 1 heading name
+* Redshift and redshift error with respective column headings z and z_err
+* B-band max date and error headed as bmax and bmax_err
+* X0 and error as x0 and x0_err
+* X1 and error as x1 and x1_err
+* Colour and error named as colour and colour_err (note the u in colour!)

+**SiFTO**

+To do

+**SNOOPY**

+To do